Jalen Collins: 2018

-On April 9, 2018, Collins was suspended for the fourth time in his career and received a ten-game suspension.
+On April 9, 2018, Collins was suspended for the fourth time in his career, related to violating the league's substance abuse and performance-enhancing substances policies, and received another ten-game suspension.

 Indianapolis Colts

-On November 15, 2018, Collins, after being reinstated from his suspension, was signed to the Indianapolis Colts practice squad.
-He was promoted to the active roster on December 29, 2018, but was waived two days later and re-signed to the practice squad.
+On November 15, Collins, after being reinstated from his lengthy suspension, was signed to the practice squad of the Indianapolis Colts.
+He was promoted to the active roster on December 29, but was waived two days later and re-signed to the practice squad.
 He signed a future/reserve contract on January 13, 2019.

-On August 31, 2019, Collins was waived by the Colts and was signed to the practice squad the next day.
-He was released on September 30, 2019.
+On August 31, Collins was again waived during final cuts by the Colts and signed to the practice squad the next day.
+He was released on September 30, with fellow CB Shakial Taylor signed as his replacement on the practice squad.

 Los Angeles Wildcats

-On November 22, 2019, Collins was selected by the Los Angeles Wildcats in the 2020 XFL Supplemental Draft.
+On November 22, 2019, Collins was selected by the Los Angeles Wildcats of the XFL in the 2020 XFL Supplemental Draft.

 Tampa Bay Vipers

 On December 17, 2019, Collins was traded to the Tampa Bay Vipers in exchange for Arrion Springs.
 Collins was waived on March 3, 2020.